broadinstitute/cromwell/docs/filesystems/Filesystems.md

 # Filesystems

 Most workflows represent their inputs and outputs in the form of files.
 Those files are stored in filesystems.
-There exists many filesystems, this section describes which filesystems Cromwell supports.
+There exists many filesystems.
+This section describes which filesystems Cromwell supports.

 ## Overview